MayGo/grails-scaffold-angular/README.md

 TODO
 =====

+* list view "action" column with fixed with or fixed height if it helps
 * view should show mantToOne items, as readonly tags or  in view should be associations
 * delete button to delete
 * one button click only